tinasche/tinasche/README.md

 Hello, Tinashe here. <br>
-I am a backend developer with a focus on .NET, TypeScript and JVM based environments.
+I am a full stack developer with a focus on .NET, Angular and JVM based environments.
 <hr>
 My usual stack:
 <div>